aurora-is-near/aurora-engine-migration-tool/README.md

 ```

-## Prepare data for migration
+## Prepare data for migration after indexing

-Data received after parsing or indexing is
+Data received after indexing is
 not suitable for migration.
-Therefore, the command `prepare-for-migration` must be called
+Therefore, the command `prepare-migrate-indexed` must be called
 before the migration.
 This command receive from the Aurora contract
 the current state of the accounts - their balances.
 And it is
 important to note that the Aurora contract must be on pause and in
 the READ ONLY status.
 Those. its state does not change.
 This ensures
 that correct data is received.
-Therefore, before migration, the
+Therefore, before migration after indexing, the
-operation of `prepare-for-migration` is mandatory.
+operation of `prepare-migrate-indexed` is mandatory.

 ```
-Prepare parsed or indexed data for migration.
+Prepare indexed data for migration.
 Should be invoked befor migration

-Usage: aurora-engine-migration-tool prepare-for-migration --file <FILE> --output <FILE>
+Usage: aurora-engine-migration-tool prepare-migrate-indexed --file <FILE> --output <FILE>

 Options:
   -f, --file <FILE>    File with parsed or indexed data serialized with borsh